Dynamic Cantor Derivative Logic: The Canonical Model

 \section{The Canonical Model}

 The first step in our Kripke completeness proof will be a fairly standard canonical model construction.
-A \emph{maximal $\Lambda$-consistent set} ($\Lambda$-MCS) $w$ is a set of formulas that is $\Lambda$-consistent, i.e.\ $w\not\vdash_{\Lambda} \bot$, and every set of formulas that properly contains it is $\Lambda$-inconsistent.
+For a given logic $\Lambda$, a \emph{maximal $\Lambda$-consistent set} ($\Lambda$-MCS) $w$ is a set of formulas that is $\Lambda$-consistent, i.e.\ $w\nvdash_{\Lambda} \bot$, and every set of formulas that properly contains it is $\Lambda$-inconsistent.

 Given a logic $\Lambda$ over $\mathcal L^{\circ}_\dd$, let $\mathfrak{M}^\Lambda_{\rm c}=\langle W_{\rm c}, \sqsubset _{\rm c} ,g_{\rm c},\nu_{\rm c}\rangle$ be the canonical model for $\Lambda$, where \begin{enumerate} \item $W_{\rm c}$ is the set of all $\Lambda$-MCSs; \item $w\sqsubset _{\rm c}v$ iff for all formulas $\varphi$, if $\square\varphi\in w$, then $\varphi\in v$;